Articulated bus: Doors

-Powertrain
+Powertrain and chassis

 Articulated buses can be of "pusher" or "puller" configuration.
 Very few companies specialise in manufacturing the articulated section for the buses.
 One that does is ATG Autotechnik GmbH in Siek near Hamburg.

 Puller

 In most puller articulated buses, the engine is mounted under the floor between the front and middle axles, and only the middle axle is powered.
 Some consider this an outdated design, as it prohibits floor levels lower than approximately 750 mm, and can produce passenger discomfort due to high noise and vibration levels.
 On the other hand, they can be used in very narrow or severely potholed streets.
 This type of bus also performs better in snowy or icy conditions, as the thrust from the driving wheels does not cause the vehicle to jackknife.
 Newer models such as the Van Hool AG300 feature low floors while maintaining the puller design by placing the engine block off-center opposite to the second door.
 Also, the unpowered rear axle is much simpler and carries no engine weight, facilitating the installation of counter-steering mechanisms to further decrease the turning radius.

 A typical puller model is the Hungarian-made Ikarus 280, the articulated version of the Ikarus 260, of which 60,993 buses were manufactured between 1973 and 2002, mostly for Soviet bloc customers.
 (This type accounted for two-thirds of the articulated buses built in the 1970s.)
 Puller-type articulated buses are built in less numbers, but are still available in Scandinavia and South America.
 Examples being the Volvo B9S and Volvo B12M.